 MacArthur asked for clarifications and reported that "everything is in readiness for the conduct of a successful defense."
 The next day the military command in Washington, in the person of General "Hap" Arnold sent orders to MacArthur and to Pearl Harbor that steps were to be taken "to protect your personnel against subversive propaganda, protect all activities against espionage, and protect against sabotage of your equipment, property and establishments."
 To this end, aircraft were to be moved together, wing tip to wing tip. note67

 That same day, the 28th, Roosevelt met with his war cabinet, including Stimson.
 Stimson suggested striking against the Japanese force moving southward without warning.
 Others preferred warning the Japanese that the U.S. would attack once the force crossed a certain line.
 Roosevelt agreed and suggested sending a message to Emperor Hirohito asking him to stop the drift toward war.
-Stimson opposed the idea, saying the one does not warn an emperor.
+Stimson opposed the idea, saying that one does not warn an emperor.
 Roosevelt agreed again.